Doyle Monument

 The Doyle Monument is located in Jerbourg Point in the southeastern point of the Bailiwick of Guernsey within St Martin Parish.
-It was built to honor Sir John Doyle (1756-1834), Lieutenant Governor of Guernsey 1803-1816, by the people of the island.
+It was built to honour Sir John Doyle (1756-1834), Lieutenant Governor of Guernsey 1803-1816, by the people of the island.

 Monuments

 Original

 The original monument, built in 1820, was 96 ft in height.
 It was built of granite and a staircase inside wound up to its summit.
 It had the simple inscription, "Doyle - Gratitude".